Beware! Termites are out in full force & pest experts explain how you can control them

-NEW ORLEANS– It is swarming season for termites at dusk, especially after heavy rains.
+NEW ORLEANS — It’s back… termite swarming season.
+They come out at dusk, especially after heavy rains.
 You’ve probably noticed these pesky pests the last few days.

-“They swarm out and it is something that is apocalyptic every year,” Jared LaJaunie with LaJaunie’s Pest & Termite Control said.
+“They swarm out and it is something that is apocalyptic every year,” said Jared LaJaunie, with LaJaunie’s Pest & Termite Control.

 It is that time of year again when the termites are out in full force.

-“If you live in New Orleans you kind of get used to it, but if scares you if they get into your home,” he said.
+“If you live in New Orleans you kind of get used to it, but it scares you if they get into your home,” he said.

 LaJaunie said the best thing to do if you’re worried about termites in your home is to get a professional to come out and inspect your home.